Lost minor planet: Overview

 This is a small selection of some early lost or notable asteroids with their discovery and rediscovery dates.
 (A more detailed description for some of these minor planets can be found in the following sections.)
-The true number of lost asteroids may be over 150,000.
-There are also about 30,000 unnumbered bodies with a condition code of U = 9, indicating the highest possible uncertainty of their orbit determination.
+There probably were more than 150,000 lost asteroids as of 2002.
+There were also about 30,000 unnumbered bodies with a condition code of U = 9 as of 2016, indicating the highest possible uncertainty of their orbit determination.
 Many of these bodies have been observed years if not decades ago and must be considered lost.
-There are also more than a thousand near-Earth objects (NEOs) with an observation arc of one or two days only.
+As of 2016, there were also more than a thousand near-Earth objects (NEOs) with an observation arc of one or two days only.